react-native-community/cli/docs/plugins.md

 ## Migrating from `rnpm` configuration

-The changes are non-breaking hence the migration should be straight-forward.
+The changes are mostly cosmetic so the migration should be pretty straight-forward.

 ### Changing the configuration